tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   ![fetch-yearly-closing-prices](Images/fetch-yearly-closing-prices.png)

-* Note that the DataFrame created by the Alpaca API is multi-indexed, to pick the `FB` and `TWTR` closing prices from the `df_portfolio_year` DataFrame we used column keys.
+* Note that the DataFrame created by the Alpaca API is multi-indexed.
+To pick the `FB` and `TWTR` closing prices from the `df_portfolio_year` DataFrame we use column keys.

 * Finally, we compute the daily returns using the Pandas `pct_change()` function and plot the results.